Schema Markup Example

 1. Industry Competition

-Some industries are inherently more competitive than others.
-Here's the rough cost escalation:
+Some industries are simply more competitive.
+Rough cost escalation:

 • Low competition (local plumber): $500-$1,000/month